mako-framework/docs/06_learn_more/00_redis_client.md

 --------------------------------------------------------

-The Redis class provides a simple and consistent way of communicating with a [Redis](http://redis.io) server.
+The Redis client provides a simple and consistent way of communicating with a [Redis](http://redis.io) server.

 --------------------------------------------------------